Skip to content

 Loci Identification and Chunking

 The credtools chunk command identifies independent genetic loci from munged summary statistics and splits the data into locus-specific files ready for fine-mapping.
-This step is crucial for defining the genomic regions that will be analyzed independently.
+This step defines the genomic regions that will be analyzed independently.

 Overview